New Zealand women's national football team: History

 The New Zealand Women's Soccer Association was founded in 1975.
 By invitation, the team took part in the Asian Women's Championship in 1975 and won the championship.
 They have since then played in the Oceanic Championship.

 As Australia left the OFC, New Zealand had no serious and competitive rivals in Oceania.
 This made New Zealand's qualification to the World Cup and Olympics easier having contested every edition of both tournaments since 2007.

 2023 FIFA Women's World Cup

 New Zealand co-hosted the 2023 FIFA Women's World Cup along with Australia after being awarded it on 25 June 2020 as the favourites over other bidder Colombia.
-The Football Ferns automatically qualified as co-host.
-Despite winning their opening match against Norway, their first World Cup win for either a women's or men's World Cup, they suffered a shocking loss to debutants Philippines and later drew to Switzerland in their final match, and were eliminated after Norway defeated Philippines and finished above New Zealand on goal difference.
+The Football Ferns automatically qualified as co-hosts.
+Despite winning their opening match against Norway, their first World Cup win for either a women's or men's World Cup, they suffered a shocking loss to debutants Philippines and later drew with Switzerland in their final match and were eliminated after Norway defeated the Philippines and finished above New Zealand on goal difference.
 This was the first time the hosts were eliminated from the group stage.
 They only managed to score one goal during the tournament.